CreativeMaladjustment/stelligent-u-020201208/12-codepipeline/README.md

 for your orphaned bucket stack.
 To help avoid this in the future it's a good idea to define your roles in a separate stack and use the outputs in your other stacks.

+> I might have removed the wrong stack(s), there were no issues removing the bucket.
+I can see the reason to have roles and IAM in other template files and agree with this.

 ## Lesson 12.2: Pipelines Support Infrastructure as Code